 Abrham Getachew heads our team in Addis Ababa as Ethiopian project manager.
-He supervises a staff of nine and plays a key role in making this a locally developed, locally driven initiative.
+He supervised our Ethiopian team and plays a key role in making this a locally developed, locally driven initiative.

 Fikereye graduated from Bahir Dar University as an English language teacher and taught initially in government schools outside the capital.
 After moving to Addis Ababa, he was a partner in a private school there for several years before beginning this new phase of his career.
 "Working with this project makes me very happy; it lets me help save the lives of mothers."

-Asegedech Befikadu is the project’s new midwives mentor; she is a dedicated midwife with more than 20 years of clinical, teaching and mentorship experience.
-In her new position, she will be a very valuable addition to the SMTTP teaching staff for the upcoming 2015 course.
+Asegedech Befikadu is the project’s midwives mentor; she is a dedicated midwife with more than 20 years of clinical, teaching and mentor-ship experience.
+She has been a tremendous asset to our project and SMTTP teaching team.

 Asegedech looks forward to sharing her knowledge, as she began to do with our 2014 students during their week's return to the classroom at St. Paul's in November. ” New midwives want to learn," she says, but adds that to fill gaps that come with inexperience they need help from more senior colleagues.
 "I want to share my skill."